Santa Catalina Summits

 Special Conditions

-In 2003 the Catalinas suffered a catastrophic forest fire.
-Over eighty thousand acres burned and the area will take many years to recover.
+The Catalinas a number of catastrophic forest fires.
+In the most recent (2020) over a hundred thousand acres burned; the area is still recovering.
 Loss of vegetation has facilitated erosion and flooding, and the natural dryness of the area slows revegetation.
 Please try to stay on the trails whenever possible, and if camping use existing sites and fire rings.

 UN 7281